A Breezy Excursion

 Before a quintessential sunset frothy at The Beer Farm, our expedition closed with a vineyard walk that bled into forest at its edges.
 Alongside swills of classic Chardonnay, we melted over mustard, rillet and terrine made by Stephanie Cornu of The French Pantry, procured earlier at Rob’s place.

 Dylan Arvidson and Taryn Hogan are the ‘purveyors of fine libations’ you’d otherwise know as LS Merchants.
 We fell in love with Dylan’s demeanour and ‘future classic’ booze in 2016.
-It’s a friendship that spawned the SAWA SAWA collaboration, but also plugged us into Western Australia and all its gems in the most selfless manner.
+It’s a friendship that spawned the SAWA SAWA collaboration, but also plugged us into Western Australia and all its gems.
 With Wine For Dudes in the driver’s seat, we set upon our second day under Dylan’s guidance; a local, afterall, knows best.

 McHenry Honan holds a certain stature but is certified Biodynamic.
-We gazed over estate vineyards in the morning while tuning into one-to-watch winemaker, Julian Grounds.
-While playing the local classics with a lightened finesse, he set our attentions on a cellar brimming with large- format oak and all manner of up-vibe new directions.
+We gazed over estate vineyards in the morning while tuning into Julian Grounds FM.
+While playing the local classics with a lightened finesse, he set our attentions on a cellar brimming with large-format oak and all manner of up-vibe new directives.

 Jo ‘Dormilona’ Perry’s become a beacon of many things we adore.
 It’s not simply what she’s playing with and the package that results, it’s her level of attention to detail.
 If wine’s an embodiment of everything that goes into it, Dormilona plays every hand in the game, every opportunity the craft affords to the fullest.